This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 These two beautiful areas are often left off people’s travel lists when visiting Northern Ireland and it’s a real shame, especially as nothing is too far away here.

-Enniskillen and the Fermanagh Lakes area in the south west corner of the province are an outdoor enthusiasts dream.
+Enniskillen Castle and the County Fermanagh Lakes area in the south west corner of the province are an outdoor enthusiasts dream.

 And of course, you know there’s no way you can visit NI without seeing the new Titanic Belfast, a new visitor experience designed to enlighten all about the ill-fated ship and its maiden voyage.
 I have heard only good things.